Senpai-Coders/CAPSTONE-PHS-Machine/docs/User/README.md

-# UserGuide
+#
+## Introduction
-This will help user on how to navigate & operate the system
+This will help user on how to navigate & operate the system.

+## Login your account

+To Login your account in PHS